 Myth 5: Only Certain Types of Dogs or Cats can be ESAs

-The guidelines set forth by the U.S. Dept. of Housing and Urban Development (HUD) state that landlords cannot disqualify an ESA due to breed or weight.
+The ESA guidelines set forth by the U.S. Department of Housing and Urban Development (HUD) state that landlords cannot disqualify an ESA due to breed or weight.
 The pet you already have may qualify as your ESA, as long as it is a small, domesticated animal typically kept in the home.

 Furthermore, the animal does not need to be a dog or a cat.
-There are many other domesticated animals such as fish, gerbils, birds or turtles that can live with you in a home with a “no pets” policy, as long as you have a legitimate ESA letter.
+There are many other domesticated animals, such as fish, gerbils, birds, or turtles, that can live with you in a home with a “no pets” policy, as long as you have a legitimate ESA letter.

 Though small dogs and cats are most common, emotional support animals come in a wide range of shapes and sizes.